Standard Classical guitars

 Danny plays with his fingertips (no nails) and recorded these tracks using an orthogonal stereo pair of mics on the treble side of the 15th fret.
 There are no effects and there is no equalisation.
 The strings were Martin SP+ 12-54.

-The guitar, right, is another manifestation of my “steel string concert classical”, this time in Sitka spruce and bloodwood (brosimum rubescens) .
-Unlike the blackwood guitar above, this one has mass loaded sides which contribute to its depth of tone and its penetrating projection, making the guitar sound as if it has its own built in reverb.
+This guitar, right, is another manifestation of my “steel string concert classical”, this time in Sitka spruce and bloodwood (brosimum rubescens).
+Unlike the blackwood guitar above, I modelled this with mass loaded sides which contribute to its depth of tone and its penetrating projection, making the guitar sound as if it has its own built in reverb.

-I try to have a cedar/rosewood steel string concert classical available for immediate purchase as they are such great sounding guitars.
+I always try to have a cedar/rosewood steel string concert classical available for your immediate purchase as they are such great sounding guitars.

 The usual street wisdom is that cedar guitars have a darker sound.
 Not so!
 Western red cedar is typically lower damping and lower density than any type of spruce, which makes for a lower mass top with high monopole mobility (i.e. uber responsive).